 Community Service Area Subarea Plans

-These detailed local land use plans are part of the King County Comprehensive Plan.
-Each plan includes specific policies, guidelines, and criteria to guide development and capital improvement decisions in one of King County’s six rural Community Service Areas and five urban Potential Annexation Areas.
+- Establishes a vision, goals, and policies to guide development decisions in one of King County’s six rural Community Service Areas or five urban Potential Annexation Areas (see map).

 These plans were created during a period when the unincorporated areas of King County absorbed a much higher percentage of population growth than they do under Washington State’s Growth Management Act.
 The Community Service Area Land use Subarea Plans will play a much different role now that the urban growth areas of King County have reached a point of relative stability.
 The table below illustrates how the Community Service Areas align with the former Community Planning Areas.